This post may contain affiliate links. Please read our disclosure policy.

 Turkey:

-- 12 pound turkey ensure its fully thawed if previously frozen, turkey size can vary
+- 12 pound turkey ensure its fully thawed if previously frozen, turkey size can vary, double the brine recipe for turkeys 20+ pounds

 Instructions

-- Remove giblets and neck from turkey, refrigerate until ready to use, and reserve for gravy.
+- Remove giblets and neck from 12 pound turkey and refrigerate until ready to use, reserving for gravy recipe.
 Rinse turkey with cold water and pat dry.
 Trim excess fat.
-Stuff body cavity with orange quarters.
+Stuff body cavity with 2 Valencia oranges.
 Place a turkey-sized oven bag inside a large stockpot.
 Place turkey inside bag.
-Add cold cider mixture and ice.
-Squeeze as much air out of bag as possible. twist top and secure with twist tie or tuck end so that it stays put.
-Refrigerate for 12 to 24 hours, turning turkey occasionally.
+Add cold cider mixture and 8 cups ice.
+Squeeze as much air out of bag as possible.
+Twist top and secure with twist tie or tuck the end so that it stays put.
+Refrigerate for 18 to 24 hours, turning turkey occasionally.

 - Cook turkey using your favorite method.